-For our music curriculum we follow the 'Charanga' scheme (apart from in EYFs who follow the Bring the Noise Scheme).
-We also supplement this with lessons led by Services for Education music service who teach recorders in Years 1 and 2 and guitars in Year 4.
+For our music curriculum we follow the 'Charanga' scheme.
+We also supplement this with lessons led by Services for Education music service who teach recorders in Years 1 and 2 and guitars in Year 4 and 5.

 The music curriculum ensures students sing, listen, play, perform, review and evaluate and understand and explore how music is created.
 This is embedded in the classroom activities and the learning of instruments.
 The elements of music are taught in the classroom lessons so that pupils are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.